Henry Morgentaler: Quebec

 In 1975, while he was in prison, the Ministry of Justice for Quebec laid a second set of charges against him and he was acquitted by another jury.
 He was, however, already in jail.
-A political cartoon at the time showed a prison guard pushing Morgentaler's food tray into his cell and saying, "Congratulations, doctor, you've been acquitted again!"
+A political cartoon at the time showed a prison guard pushing a food tray into Morgentaler's cell and saying, "Congratulations, doctor, you've been acquitted again!"
 The Ministry of Justice appealed this second acquittal but this time, the Quebec Court of Appeal unanimously upheld the acquittal (January 19, 1976).

-Morgentaler was not released on parole after serving one third of his sentence, six months.
+Morgentaler was not released on parole after serving one-third of his sentence, six months.
 In total, he served ten months, suffering a heart attack while in solitary confinement, after which he was released to hospital.
 It was reported that the Liberal Justice Minister for Quebec, Jérôme Choquette, was deeply involved and interested in prosecuting Morgentaler until he was removed from the portfolio.

 In January 1976, a third trial was begun against Morgentaler on the first set of charges.
 On 18 September 1976, the trial ended in an acquittal by a different jury.
 This was his third jury acquittal in Quebec.

-In 1976, the Parti Québécois took power.
+The 1976 Quebec general election brought the Parti Québécois into power.
 They realized that the abortion law could not be enforced if juries would not convict, so they dropped the remaining charges.
 On December 11, 1976, the new Justice Minister, Marc-André Bédard, dropped the charges against Morgentaler and other doctors and announced that there would be no further trials for clinic abortions in Quebec.
-This was just in time to prevent a fourth Morgentaler trial from starting the following Monday.
+The announcement was just in time to prevent a fourth Morgentaler trial from starting the following Monday.

 Bédard called the anti-abortion law unenforceable.
 From that point on, Quebec refused to enforce federal law prohibiting abortions by qualified medical personnel.
 Bédard emphasized that police would continue to identify and charge unqualified, back-street abortionists.
 Federal Justice Minister Ron Basford said that Quebec had made a just and fair decision that was proper to the provincial authority.
-Quebec Justice Minister Bedford asked Federal Justice Minister Basford to amend Section 251 of the Criminal Code.
+Quebec Justice Minister Bédard asked Federal Justice Minister Basford to amend Section 251 of the Criminal Code.

 Later in 1976, the Attorney General for Quebec announced that thenceforward abortions performed by doctors in free-standing clinics were legal in the province.

 In 1976, Morgentaler went to the Supreme Court of Canada in an attempt to overturn the country's abortion law in Morgentaler v.
 The Queen but was unsuccessful.
 In 1982, the Canadian Charter of Rights and Freedoms was enacted as part of the Canadian Constitution.
 The Charter was relevant to Morgentaler's later court cases.